Support the news

 Five years ago Thursday, a young man walked into the Sandy Hook Elementary school in Newtown, Connecticut, and shot and killed 26 children and adults.
 The killings left the mothers and fathers, the brothers and sisters of the victims to cope with a long and painful period of grief.

 Mark Barden and Greg Gibson know a lot about that kind of grief.
 Barden's young son was killed at Sandy Hook.
 Gibson's son was killed in a mass shooting exactly 20 years earlier.

 "This is the life that we knew and loved prior to that morning,” says Barden, as he pulls a photograph out of a manila folder.

-It’s a picture of his three children -- James, Natalie and Daniel, ages 12, 10 and 6 -- smiling and hugging each other.
+It’s a picture of his three children -- James, Natalie and Daniel, when they were ages 12, 10 and 6 -- smiling and hugging each other.
 Daniel has blond hair and blue eyes, a missing front tooth and appears to beam with happiness.
 Barden says his youngest child loved animals of all kinds, including ants and earthworms -- so much so that he and his wife, Jackie, called him "the caretaker of all living things."

 "He was very affectionate and always wanted to cuddle," Barden says of Daniel.

-Barden recalls the cold December morning almost five years ago, when his family began its morning routine.
+Barden recalls the cold December morning five years ago, when his family began its morning routine.
 Before the sun was even up, he walked his oldest son, James, down the driveway to catch the early school bus.